 Inhabit was engaged to carry out elevation design, façade consultancy and external lighting consultancy.
 Starting with a rectilinear floor plan that is typical of a residential tower in Hong Kong, Inhabit introduced features that wrap around each floor and spiral up the tower.
 The ribbon-like features twist and turn at the residential tower’s corners and into balconies that face the Victoria Harbour.

-Inhabit Specialist Envelope Tectonics (SET) total involvement from conceptualisation to construction was critical for the realisation of the geometrically complex elevation design.
-Glass fibre reinforced concrete (GRC) was selected, engineered, detailed and controlled by SET in parallel with the elevation design.
+Inhabit Specialist Envelope Tectonics (SET) total involvement from conceptualisation to construction was critical for the realisation of the geometrically complex design.
+Glassfibre reinforced concrete (GRC) was selected, engineered, detailed and controlled by SET in parallel with the elevation design.
 Because of the integrated nature of our solution, the iconic development was designed and executed with care, completed on time and on budget.

 ScopeFAÇADE CONSULTING + LIGHTING